-- Rest of the dry ingredients – In addition to the cake flour, I added baking powder, table salt, cinnamon and nutmeg
+- Rest of the dry ingredients – In addition to the flour, I added baking powder, salt, cinnamon and nutmeg.

 - Unsalted butter – I used melted unsalted butter.
 No need to soften the butter so these whip up quickly.
 I recommend unsalted butter so you an control the amount of salt.